MahashriN/Bilayer_Growth/README.md

 ### How to run the code

-1. Run the main simulation
+Run the main simulation: `Main2_1D2L_Diff_Iso.m`

-   Execute
-   `Main2_1D2L_Diff_Iso.m`

 This script:

  - defines all model parameters and initial conditions,
  - assembles the finite element matrices,
  - evaluates reaction kinetics and inter-layer coupling,
  - advances the coupled bilayer growing system in time,
  - and produces the numerical output used in the paper.

 ### Main functions used